psychemedia/finn-resources/src/how-oisin-named.md

 "The last time I saw the deer," the child continued, "the dark man was speaking to her.
 He spoke for a long time.
 He spoke gently and angrily, and gently and angrily, so that I thought he would never stop talking, but in the end he struck her with a hazel rod, so that she was forced to follow him when he went away.
 She was looking back at me all the time and she was crying so bitterly that any one would pity her.
 I tried to follow her also, but I could not move, and I cried after her too, with rage and grief, until I could see her no more and hear her no more.
 Then I fell on the grass, my senses went away hom me, and when I awoke I was on the hill in the middle of the hounds where you foimd me."

-That was the boy whom the Fianna called Oism, or the Little Fawn.
+That was the boy whom the Fianna called Oisin, or the Little Fawn.
 He grew to be a great fighter afterwards, and he was the chief maker of poems in the world.
 But he was not yet finished with the Shi.
 He was to go back into Faery when the time came, and to come thence again to tell these tales, for it was by him these tales were told.

 ```